reflux/refluxjs/README.md

 ### React ES6 component example

 Reflux exposes `Reflux.Component` for class extension for easy creation of ES6 style React components that automatically has the state of one or more Reflux stores mixed into the React component state.
-In order to accomplish this you simply need use Reflux stores that start with a `state` property with an object holding the default state of the store's data, then you need to set `this.store` (to 1 store) or `this.stores` (to an Array of stores) from within the constructor of the component.
+In order to accomplish this you simply need use Reflux stores that start with a `state` property with an object holding the default state of the store's data (i.e. set `this.state = {my:defaults}` in the store's `init`) , then you need to set `this.store` (to 1 store) or `this.stores` (to an Array of stores) from within the constructor of the component.
 An example would look like this:

 ```javascript
 class Counter extends Reflux.Component // <- Reflux.Component instead of React.Component